The Story The Truck Pag Island Chronicles Follow the Journey Get Updates

 Three years ago, Vanessa couldn't tell coffees apart.
 Now we own a Linea Mini R and are building a mobile café in a Suzuki Samurai.
 This is how it happened.

-Markus and Vanessa, co-founders of Cafe on the Roast mobile coffee bar
+Markus and Vanessa, co-founders of Cafe on the Roast, on the Adriatic coast

 Three years ago, Vanessa said coffee tastes like coffee.